 The Academic Exchange Experience program will require students to take four courses for a total of twelve academic credits.
-Three of these classes will be taught by University of Florida professors either on campus or online and the fourth course will be taught on location at Walt Disney World® Resort.
+Three of these classes will be taught by University of Florida professors either on campus or online and the fourth course will be taught in coordination with UF and The Disney Institute at Walt Disney World® Resort.

 The following is a list of required courses, each followed by their respective course descriptions:

 1. HFT 3253 Lodging Operations and Management (Summer – 3 credits) .

 This course is designed to provide students with an in-depth managerial examination of a full service lodging firm including each major operating and support departments.
 This course exposes students to the unique characteristics of managing and operating a service-based lodging product that is delivered by a diverse employee profile and received by an equally diverse consumer profile.
 The objective of the course is for the student to become familiar with the lodging industry and current principles and management practices of lodging properties.